 The Boston Printmakers was founded by a small group of senior students and faculty at The School of the Museum of Fine Arts, Boston and the Massachusetts College of Art.
-They held their first meeting at the Wiggin Gallery at the Boston Public Library in the autumn of 1947.
+They held their first meeting in the Wiggin Gallery at the Boston Public Library in the autumn of 1947.
 Their host at this first meeting was the late Arthur Heintzelman, a distinguished etcher and the Library’s Keeper of Prints.
-Also at attendance were Ture Bengtz, head of the Museum School’s graphic arts department and Otis Philbrick, head of the Massachusetts College of Art’s painting and graphics department.
+Also in attendance were Ture Bengtz, head of the Museum School’s graphic arts department and Otis Philbrick, head of the Massachusetts College of Art’s painting and graphics department.
 This was a dynamic time that energized Boston’s art scene with students returning to schools on the GI Bill and a new confidence in the future.

 The first exhibition was held the following spring, on the fourth floor of the Paine Furniture Company in Boston.
 Visitors had to field an obstacle course of beds, sofas, bureaus, and other household furnishings.
 The full gamut of contemporary printmaking was represented – etchings and dry points, linocuts, engravings, lithographs, woodcuts, wood-engravings, and even the newly popular serigraph.